Emerging Research and Treatment

 Treatments aimed at eliminating latent HIV

-There are current research efforts aimed at finding HIV that is hiding and eliminating it from the body.
+There are research efforts aimed at finding HIV that is hiding and eliminating it from the body.
 Some of these involve finding new treatments that can kick-start HIV to come out of hiding.
-When this happens, the immune system or other treatment options can target these newly activated cells, and decrease the amount of virus that is latent within the body.3
+When this happens, the immune system or other treatment options can target these newly activated cells and decrease the amount of virus that is latent within the body.3

 Stem cell transplants and gene therapy

-Scientists have been investigating the use of stem cell transplants or gene therapy to get this specific gene into individuals who don’t normally have it, potentially stopping HIV from infecting their cells.
+Scientists have been investigating the use of stem cell transplants or gene therapy to get this specific gene into people who don’t normally have it, potentially stopping HIV from infecting their cells.
 Other gene therapy efforts are aimed at eliminating latent HIV from infected cells’ DNA, as well as editing certain genes to make certain cells better HIV fighters.3